2023 Solar Incentives Guide for Shawnee, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage people to switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
-You might be eligible for different types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the Ohio government and others from the federal government.
+Solar incentives mitigate the cost of installing solar panels on your home.
+These financial incentives are intended to encourage more Americans to make the switch to renewable energy.
+You may qualify for various kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
 Categories of solar incentives include:

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
-Once your solar system meets a certain threshold (usually a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you receive is generally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled at the state level.
+Once your solar system meets a predetermined threshold (normally a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Best Solar Financing